BMW 600: Legacy

 The 600 played a direct role in the design of its successor, the BMW 700.
 Wolfgang Denzel, the distributor of BMW cars in Austria, commissioned Giovanni Michelotti to prepare concept sketches based on a lengthened BMW 600 chassis.
 Denzel presented the concept, a 2-door coupe with a slanted roof, to BMW's management.
 The concept was generally well received, but objections were raised about the limited passenger space.
 BMW decided to produce two versions, the coupe, and a 2-door sedan with a taller, longer roof.

 Another legacy of the 600 was its independent semi-trailing arm rear suspension.
 This was BMW's first use of this suspension system and, with the exception of the BMW M1, it was used on every BMW production automobile until the 1990s.
-It was eventually supplanted by the "Z-axle" multi-link suspension introduced with the BMW Z1 in 1988.
+It was eventually supplanted by the "Z-axle" multi-link suspension, first introduced with the BMW Z1 in 1988.
 The last BMW cars with semi-trailing arm suspension were the BMW Compact and the BMW Z3.